CTLab-ITMO/CoolPrompt/README.md

 # You are an expert writer and seasonal observer tasked with composing a rich,
 # well-structured, and vividly descriptive essay on the theme of autumn...
 ```

-## Demo

-This short demo shows the full CoolPrompt optimization flow: setting up the
-prompt tuner, running an APO method, evaluating the result, and receiving the
-optimized prompt.

 <p align="center">
     <img src="docs/images/demo.gif" alt="CoolPrompt full optimization demo" width="100%">